-Metanoia is the original Greek term for ‘conversion’: Literally, a ‘turning around’ of one’s mind and heart from one point of view to another, in ways that are more or less fundamental.
+Metanoia is the original Greek term for ‘conversion’, which opens the Gospel of Saint Mark: ‘Repent and believe in the Gospel!’.
+Literally, a ‘turning around’ of one’s mind and hear t from one point of view to another, in ways that are more or less fundamental.
 One may be converted from country music to classical, or, more importantly, and in the most direct meaning of the term, from a more aberrant religion to the one, true Faith.
 In that process, we undergo an aversio a creatura – a turning away from disordered attachment to created things – and a conversio ad Deum – turn towards the one, true God.

-Repent and believe in the Gospel, begins the evangelical account of Saint Mark: Metanoia.
+Repent and believe in the Gospel: Metanoia.
 For only in the light of heaven and, for that matter, the potential dark self-enclosure of hell, does this transient existence make any sense at all.
 And it is that light that burst upon the zealous Pharisee, transforming the egotistic Saul into the humble Paul, the ‘little one’, the least amongst the Apostles, but who, by grace, did immeasurable work for God and His kingdom.

 Faith, as Thomas Aquinas defines it, adopted by the Catechism (#155), is an act of the intellect, assenting to the Divine truth, by command of the will moved by God through grace.
 Faith is both a gift – a grace from God on high, evident in the Damascus story of Saint Paul – but also a response to that grace, with the once proud and arrogant Paul’s humble response, what would you have me do, O Lord?

-This is not an all-or-none assent, but daily, even moment by moment, commanded by our own will, even when the Faith seems darkest, as we see the will of God manifest in all the providential occurrences impinging upon us.
-Each moment is really its own ‘Damascus’ moment, whereby we respond – or do not – to that grace of God flowing forth from His throne on high, leading all souls to heaven, if we must offer that fiat, ‘let it be done to me according to Thy will’.
+After we make this ‘assent of our intellect’, we must continue to do so daily, even moment by moment, commanded by our own will, even when the Faith seems darkest, as we see the will of God manifest in all the providential occurrences impinging upon us.
+Each moment is really its own ‘Damascus’ moment, whereby we respond to that grace of God flowing forth from His throne on high, leading all souls to heaven, if we must offer that fiat, ‘let it be done to me according to Thy will’.

 This is not always easy, and as the now Risen Christ was to say of his servant Paul, I will show him how much he must suffer for my name.
 But for all that, God is also a God of consolation, fully manifest at the end, in that heavenly glory, where no eye has seen, nor ear heard, the things which God has prepared for those that love Him.

-As Pope Benedict XVI clarifies in his own meditation, this even in the life of Saint Paul was more than a one-time ‘conversion’, which is really just the beginning:
+As Pope Benedict XVI clarifies in his own meditation, Saint Paul’s metanoia was more than a one-time ‘conversion’, which is really just the beginning:

 This turning point in his life, this transformation of his whole being was not the fruit of a psychological process, of a maturation or intellectual and moral development.
 Rather it came from the outside: it was not the fruit of his thought but of his encounter with Jesus Christ.
 In this sense it was not simply a conversion, a development of his “ego”, but rather a death and a resurrection for Paul himself.
 One existence died and another, new one was born with the Risen Christ.